ngkolev/Updater/README.md

 * BackupSql connectionString backupDatabase backupFileFullName
 * DeleteFolder folderPath

-**REMARK 1** You can use $dateIdentifier$ in the filename.
+**REMARK 1** You can use $dateIdentifier$ in any of the arguments.
 It will be replaced with yyyyMMdd string corresponding with the current date.

 **REMARK 2** The command and arguments are separated not by spaces but by tabs.
 This way it is easier when the arguments contain spaces, e.g., folder names.